Srm-Akla/Scripts/README.md

 # This folder has my scripts.

 ### ild
-Stands for "interactive list display", (i know, not the best name), allows you to change directories much easily.
+Stands for "interactive list display"(I know, not the best name), allows you to change directories easily on terminal.
-#### Problem
-Script is incomplete.
-To quit, we need to press Ctrl+C. Ideally i want to press **q** to quit.

 ### passwd_gen
 Generates a password.
 Takes *password length* as commandline arument. \